anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

 Finally, `resolveConflict` is a function that takes a finite set of action labels as input;
-it outputs _maybe_ a list of action label sets that are pairwise disjoint and whose union is the input set or nothing if the set of actions is actually concurrent.
+it outputs a list of action label sets that are pairwise disjoint and whose union is the input set or is empty, if conflict resolution fails.
+And for each element of the output it should be that if applied to this element, it returns the one element list of the set itself.

 ```
-resolveConflicts : Set A -> Maybe (List (Set A));
+resolveConflicts : Set A -> List (Set A);
 ```

 ## Engine families and instances